 Taylor’s Tale has funded innovative research at these institutions:

 Since 2007, Taylor’s Tale has been a leading supporter of CLN1 disease (Batten disease) research.
 Our donors have helped advance important work in gene therapy, enzyme replacement therapy and small molecule drug therapy.

-In 2013, Taylor’s Tale spearheaded an innovative gene therapy research program for Batten disease at the University of North Carolina at Chapel Hill.
+In 2013, Taylor’s Tale spearheaded an innovative gene therapy research program for Batten disease at UNC Chapel Hill.
 This treatment developed by Steven Gray, PhD, is the first-ever gene delivery approach administered directly into the spinal fluid to treat a neurological disorder.

 This groundbreaking research is also paving the way to life-changing treatments for other diseases such as Alzheimer’s disease, Lewy body dementia, ALS (Lou Gehrig’s disease), metabolic diseases and many others.